-The Carbon Dioxide Equivalent emissions consist of Carbon Dioxide, Methane, Nitrous Oxide and CLP Electricity Emissions calculations.
+- The Carbon Dioxide Equivalent emissions consist of Carbon Dioxide, Methane, Nitrous Oxide and CLP Electricity Emissions calculations.
 Such calculations are based on the EPD's "Guidelines to Account for and Report Greenhouse Gas Emissions and Removals for Buildings (Commercial, Residential or Institutional Purposes) in Hong Kong, and the "Carbon Audit Toolkit for Small and Medium Enterprises in Hong Kong" published by the University of Hong Kong and City University of Hong Kong, and the Greenhouse Gas Protocol.
-The CLP electricity emissions factor is based on the figures published in CLP 2017 Sustainability Report.
+The CLP electricity emissions factor is based on the figures published in CLP 2018 Sustainability Report. - The figure from FY18 has been restated for intensity calculation to be based on number of projects instead of the floor area.